Hypercontractivity for Markov Semigroups: Contraction property for inhomogeneous Markov semi-groups

 from which the conclusion under assumption $(i)$ follows.

 Now we turn to assumption $(ii)$.
-We need to bound the last two terms in \eqref{eq:last2}.
-Using Proposition \ref{prop:RZ} with $W:=W_t/b_t$ (observe that, since $\mu_t$ is a probability measure, $b_t \neq 0$), it holds
+We need to bound the last two terms in {\eqref{eq:last2}}.
+Using Proposition~{\ref{prop:RZ}} with $W:=W_{t}/b_{t}$ (observe that, since $\mu _{t}$ is a probability measure, $b_{t} \neq 0$), it holds

 where we used the reversibility in the last inequality.
-For the first term in the right hand side of the latter, we proceed as for aasumption $(i)$.
+For the first term in the right hand side of the latter, we proceed as for assumption $(i)$.
 Namely, it holds for all $\varepsilon >0$

-For the second term, we use the expansion of the square (inequality \eqref{eq:Ubound} with $f=\sqrt{\Phi_t(g)}$) to get that
+For the second term, we use the expansion of the square (inequality {\eqref{eq:Ubound}} with $f=\sqrt{\Phi _{t}(g)}$) to get that

 Summarizing, under assumption $(ii)$, when $N'(t) > 0$, we obtain